 Paychecks - Will be mailed on the last working day of the month.
-Direct deposit is available and typically takes 2 to 3 pay cycles to take effect.
+Direct deposit is available and typically takes to 3 pay cycles to take effect.
 Must register for Employee Self Service (ESS) to receive paystubs if opting for direct deposit.
 Information may be found on the district's Accounting webpage.

-Inclusion Aide/Paraprofessional II assignment - Inclusion Aide/Paraprofessional II (one-on-one with a special needs student) assignments are hourly, \$24.18 per hour.
+Inclusion Aide/Paraprofessional II assignment - Inclusion Aide/Paraprofessional II assignments (one-on-one with a special needs student) are up to 6 hrs, \$26.89/hr.

-Regular rates - \$195/full day, \$100/half day.
-A full day is defined as working over 3.75 hours in one day and a half day is defined as working 3.75 hours or less in one day, regardless of the number of assignments and locations, 30 minutes of lunch time excluded (deducted from time listed in Absence Management).
+Regular rates - \$240/full day, \$120/half day.
+A full day is defined as working over 3.75 hours in one day and a half day is defined as working 3.75 hours or less in one day, regardless of the number of assignments and locations, 30 minutes of lunch time excluded (deducted from time listed in Frontline Absence Management).

-SUHSD retired teachers - SUHSD retirees who return to work as a substitute teacher will be paid at the rate of \$225/full day, \$120/half day.
+SUHSD retired teachers - SUHSD retirees who return to work as a substitute teacher will be paid at the rate of \$280/full day, \$140/half day.

-Long term assignment - \$225/full day, \$120/half day.
+Long term assignment - \$260/full day, \$140/half day.
 Established on the 15th consecutive day worked in the SAME assignment.
 Increased rate is then retroactive to the first day of the assignment.
 The long term rate will continue so long as there is not a break (sick time used will not result in a break) in the assignment.
-A break in the assignment will result in returning to the tiered pay rate until 15 consecutive days of the assignment are completed again.
+A break in the assignment will result in returning to the regular pay rate until another 15 consecutive days of the assignment are completed.
+Retro pay will apply again.

-Peak days - \$225/full day, \$120/half day.
+Peak days - \$260/full day, \$140/half day.
 Peak days typically coincide with PD days and release days.
 Notifications of these dates will be posted in Absence Management.
-This only applies to teaching assignments (not IA/Para assignments).
+This only applies to teaching assignments (not IA/Para II assignments).

-Site errors - If a "site error" occurs, where a substitute arrives for their assignment, but their services are no longer needed at that site AND there are no other available assignments within the district, the substitute will be compensated for a half day, regardless of whether the original assignment was for a half day or a full day.
+Site errors - If a "site error" occurs, where a substitute arrives for their assignment, but their services are no longer needed at that site AND there are no other available assignments within the District, the substitute will be compensated for a half day, regardless of whether the original assignment was for a half day or a full day.